Daekesh/KeshSweeper/README.md

   - When the game ends, all cells are revealed.

 - MVC approach
-   - Model stores, and has authority over, the state of the current grid.
-Handles a maximum grid size of 255x255 and up to 65535 mines.
+   - Model stores, and has authority over, the state of the current minefield.
+Handles a maximum minefield size of 255x255 and up to 65535 mines.
-   - View displays the current grid and supplies options for new games.
+   - View displays the current minefield and supplies options for new games.
 Makes sure to store the authoratitive value of the sliders, rather than relying to the Slate objects, as the tab can be destroyed and recreated at any time.
 The view is persistent between tabs.
 When it is recreated, it displays exactly the same view as before.